-This is such a simple recipe with simple ingredients but gives you delicious results.
+This is such an easy homemade marinara sauce recipe using simple ingredients but creates delicious results.
 I used only fresh ripe tomatoes, fresh garlic, Italian seasoning, salt, black pepper and olive oil.

 I bought everything from Aldi as you can see below.
 However if I had even better extra virgin olive oil I would have used that.
 And when we get fresh garden tomatoes I will use those.

-How I make roasted tomato sauce from fresh tomatoes.
+How I make oven roasted tomato sauce from fresh tomatoes.

 You need a few ripe tomatoes.
-This is great when you are bombarded with fresh tomatoes from the garden but you can also use ones from the store like I did today.
+This is great when you are bombarded with fresh juicy tomatoes from the garden but you can also use ones from the store like I did today.
 Preparing this recipe takes only minutes because of the roasting process.

-Step 1: Spray a rimmed baking sheet with nonstick cooking spray and set aside.
+Step 1: Spray a rimmed baking sheet or baking dish with nonstick cooking spray and set aside.
 Then cut the tomatoes into quarters and add to a baking sheet.

 Step 2: Add a few cloves of garlic and drizzle the olive oil overtop.
 Season with salt and pepper and the Italian seasonings.
 Mix them well to make sure the oil and spices covers everything.

 Step 4: Next mash them a bit with a potato masher or hand immersion blender and voila!
 You have roasted tomato sauce.
-The texture of the finished sauce should be a little chunky.
-Note you can use a food processor or blender for a smooth sauce but it tends to add air and give it a funny pink color to me.
+The texture is more of a chunkier sauce.
+Note you can use a food processor or high speed blender for a smooth sauce but it tends to add air and give it a funny pink color to me.

-What to use with this homemade tomato sauce.
+What to use with this homemade tomato sauce recipe.

-You can use this fresh tomato sauce on pasta, spaghetti squash and pizza.
+You can use this fresh tomato sauce on pizza, spaghetti squash and with your favorite pasta recipes.
 Or you can use it to top chicken fish or meat.
 I used it on a fried chicken patty I had in the freezer to make a quick chicken parmesan sandwich for my hubby.

-It’s also delicious as dipping sauce with fried zucchini, cheese sticks or just with a piece of bread.
+It’s also a delicious sauce for dipping with finger foods like fried zucchini, cheese sticks or just with a piece of bread.

-Lastly you can make a tomato cream sauce by adding a little heavy cream and maybe a bit of grated parmesan cheese at the end when you puree it for more of a rich flavor.
-However it really has so much flavor on it’s own though.
+Lastly you can make it more of a creamy sauce by adding a little heavy cream and maybe a bit of grated parmesan cheese at the end when you puree it for more of a rich flavor.
+However it really has so much flavor on its own.

 Other recipes that use fresh tomatoes from the garden.

-I love this tomato sauce because it’s really easy, delicious and the perfect way to enjoy fresh garden tomatoes.
+I love this because it’s really easy, delicious and the perfect way to enjoy fresh garden tomatoes.
 For more delicious garden tomato recipes check out these recipes!

-This is such a simple recipe that you can add your own touch with fresh basil or other herbs.
-You can also add some hot pepper flakes for heat or a little fresh parmesan cheese.
+This is such a simple recipe that you can add your own touch with fresh basil leaves or other herbs.
+You can also add some hot pepper flakes for heat, roasted onion or a little fresh parmesan cheese for extra flavor.